 5. Position upright for 20 to 30 minutes after every meal.
 Make sure the baby has burped during this time.

 6. Overfeeding might lead to a huge spit up as well.
-In a few cases, babies tend to overeat or the oversupply of milk may cause a huge throw-up as moms cannot figure out how much baby is eating.
+In a few cases, babies tend to overeat, or the oversupply of milk may cause a huge throw-up, as moms cannot figure out how much the baby is eating.

-As per baby’s tendency about how often she is throwing up, you may want to consider pumping and then feeding.
+As per the baby’s tendency about how often she is throwing up, you may want to consider pumping and then bottle feed.

-Using Haaka is a great way you can manage milk supply and a waste of milk while the baby is working on the other side.
+Using Haaka is a great way to manage milk supply and avoid breastmilk waste due to leakage while the baby is nursing from the other side.

 Using gas drops may help with burping or gas releasing trouble for babies.

-What is the difference between Vomit and a spit-up
+What is the difference between Vomit and spit-up

 Vomiting is different than spitting up.

-A simple easy to understand the definition of spitting up: an easy flow of stomach content through the mouth that may or may not accompany a burp.
+The definition of spit-up: an easy flow of stomach content through the mouth that may or may not accompany a burp.

-A typical definition of vomiting: the forceful flow of stomach contents through the mouth.
+A typical definition of vomit: the forceful flow of stomach contents through the mouth.

-For most babies, spitting up is simply the result of not a fully developed muscle on top of the stomach to be a good gatekeeper.
-In simple words, allowing food and drink enter into the stomach and keep it there.
-This muscle is called the lower esophageal sphincter.
+For most babies, spitting up is simply the result of not a fully developed muscle on top of the stomach.
+This muscle is called the lower esophageal sphincter, which allows food and liquids to enter the stomach and keep it there.